branislavhesko/segment-anything-ui/README.md

  - [x] - Saving and loading of masks.
  - [x] - Class support for assigning classes to objects.
  - [x] - Add object borders.
+ - [ ] - Fix mask size and QLabel size for precise mouse clicks.